Banno/jsonz/README.markdown

 implicit lazy val InnerTypeFormat: Format[InnerType] = productFormat1("message")(InnerType.apply)(InnerType.unapply)
 ```

+**Note**: Flipping the order of the above definitions would eliminate the need for `lazyFormat`, however if one format is in a 3rd party package `lazyFormat` would allow you to define this structure.

 ### Joda-Time

 Joda-Time is typically the first library chosen for performing date/time operations on the JVM.
 Jsonz offers support for reading and writing it's `org.joda.time.DateTime` class via the following imports.
 The formats used to try and parse are: `ISO 8601` (with and without millis), `yyyy-MM-dd`, and [RFC 1123](https://tools.ietf.org/html/rfc1123) (EEE, dd MMM yyyy HH:mm:ss 'GMT').